Complete reference for on-device video generation using Wan models in llmedge.

 EasyCache (for supported models)

-For supported models (e.g., DiT architectures like Flux/SD3), EasyCache can significantly reduce generation time by reusing intermediate diffusion steps.
-LLMEdgeManager automatically detects and enables EasyCache if the loaded model supports it.
+For supported DiT models (for example Flux, SD3, Wan, Qwen Image, and Z-Image), EasyCache can significantly reduce generation time by reusing intermediate diffusion steps. edge.image automatically enables it across image generation, direct video generation, and sequential video generation when the loaded model supports it.

 If using the low-level StableDiffusion API, you can enable EasyCache via VideoGenerateParams: